rafamellonh/AzureMigrate/README.md

 ---

 ## Next Steps
-1. Review the current VM configurations and dependencies.
+1. Review and create the configurations and dependencies on-premises to migrate.
 2. Create a detailed schedule for migration and validation.
 3. Begin the implementation of the Azure environment.